 Ships: 2 – Victory I, Victory II, plus a third new ocean-going ship, Ocean Victory

 How Many Passengers: 202 passengers

-Personality: The M/V Victory I is an intimate ship with a modern and spacious design that still honors maritime’s past.
+Personality: M/V Victory I and Victory II are intimate ships with a modern and spacious design that still honors maritime’s past.
 Colors are calm and muted, and some spaces are furnished with rich, dark wood while others are light, white, and airy.
 Crew members are friendly and personable while always maintaining a keen attention to detail.

 Dining Experience: The main dining rooms offers three meals a day, with a menu full of regionally-inspired dishes.
 There is also an open-air venue called Cliff Rock Bar & Grille, where guests can select fresh ingredients that are then cooked on 100% pure volcanic rock.
 Here, breakfast and lunch are buffets, and dinner is normal seating.

 Amenities: Guests can indulge in the onboard salon and spa, as well as gather around the grand piano in one of the lounges for an old-fashioned sing-along, relax on the sun deck, enjoy live musicians, and listen to presentations by experts brought onboard that specialize in the areas that the cruise will visit.
-There is also free wifi up to 10 MB; after that there is a nominal fee.
+There is also free wifi in public areas.

-Best For: Older couples, English-speaking guests, and passengers that want a more intimate cruising experience
+Best For: Older couples, independent solo travelers, and anyone that wants a smaller ship cruising experience in the USA.

-Gratuities: Additional. $15 per person/day is added automatically to the onboard account, but can easily be changed.
+Gratuities: Additional. $15 per person/day is added automatically to the onboard account, but additional gratuities can easily be added.

-Where They Go: The Great Lakes/St. Lawrence River, French Canada and New England, and Cuba
+Where They Go: The Great Lakes/St. Lawrence River, Canada and New England, Southeast U.S.

 Contributor: Sarah Bretz